emeraldzsj/emeraldzsj.github.io/README.md

 ![Netflix](https://user-images.githubusercontent.com/102720765/167878443-90d85c9e-ccb5-4515-9a09-7081a0002325.jpg)

-Netflix is a video streaming service that allows you to watch the TV shows and movies you want.
-It has 200 million subcribers worldwide.
+Netflix is a video streaming service that allows you to watch the TV shows, movies, documentaries with a wide variety of genres and languages anytime and anywhere you want.
+It has 208 million paid memberships in over 190 countries.
 It was launched on August 29, 1997 by Reed Hastings and Marc Randolph.

-### Markdown
+### What do I watch on Netflix?

+I love to watch kdramas, movies and Tv shows so here are some of my favorites:

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for